View Sportsbooks, Odds and Promotions available in your state.

 NBA Injuries

-One of the great wild cards for the teams looking to win the NBA Championship outright is the occurrence of injuries.
-With the size of the National Basketball Association’s roster of active players, the length of the regular seasons and the density of games, the risk of injury is high.
+One of the great wild cards for teams looking to win the NBA Finals is the occurrence of injuries.
+With the size of the NBA’s roster of active players, the length of the regular season, the density of the schedule and the increasing pace of play, the risk of injury is high.

-We’ll take a look at the type of injuries that can affect a team and how long it can take National Basketball Association players to heal so you can estimate the timeline for return on certain basketball injuries.
+Below, we’ll take a look at the type of injuries that can affect a team, how those injuries affect NBA bettors, and how long it can take a player to heal so you can estimate the timeline for return and bet accordingly in the meantime.

 The Most Commonly Occurring NBA Injuries

-Basketball players may dribble and shoot with their hands, but the vast majority of the game comes down to running and jumping.
-So it’s no surprise that lower-body injuries—to the legs and feet—are among the most common problems reported in the NBA.
+NBA players may dribble and shoot with their hands, but the vast majority of the game comes down to running and jumping.
+So it’s no surprise that lower-body injuries – to the legs and feet – are among the most common ailments reported in the NBA.

 Knee Injuries

-Knee soreness and swelling from wear and tear on the joint are responsible for more NBA games missed due to injury than any other single injury.
+According to a 2021 study, knee soreness and swelling from wear and tear are responsible for more missed games than any other single injury.
 Knee inflammation is responsible for 11.9 percent of all injuries and has a huge impact on player participation.
-This type of acute injury is responsible for 17.5 percent of all games missed.

-Often called patellar tendonitis or jumper’s knee, it is normally cured with rest, anti-inflammatory drugs and physical therapy.
-It can result in a game or two missed or a stay on the injured list.
-Most players easily get back to their preinjury performance after a period of time.
+Often called patellar tendonitis or jumper’s knee, it is normally cured with rest, anti-inflammatory drugs, and physical therapy.
+It can result in a game or two missed or an extended stay on the sideline.
+Most players get back to their preinjury performance after a short period of time.

-Ankle sprains can run a wide gamut of time missed, depending on the severity.
-Low-grade sprains can cause a game or two on the bench, while a high-ankle sprain with higher-grade ratings can cause a player to miss weeks.
-Ja Morant was listed as week-to-week as he recovered from his most recent sprain.
+Low-grade ankle sprains can cause a game or two on the bench, while a high-ankle sprain with higher-grade ratings can cause a player to miss weeks.
+Ankle soreness is another general ailment that can leave players with a day-to-day designation for weeks at a time.

-Lisfranc fractures aren’t common, but they are serious, ending a season.
+Lisfranc fractures aren’t common, but they are serious.
 It refers to displacement or fractures to the bones in the middle of the foot.
 Chet Holmgren missed his entire rookie season with a Lisfranc fracture.
-Udonis Haslem had it cut his season short and other players have never returned from the injury.

 Hands and arms don’t take the same beating as legs in the NBA, but they can still suffer plenty of trauma.
 Fingers can get dislocated or hyperextended from trying to grab rebounds and wrists can be sprained bracing from a fall.